listman-io/docs/README.md

 8. Transfer or export lists data from SharePoint into any DB including MS SQL Server or Azure Database
 8. And finally, configure and run archiving or exporting procedures in no time without any custom development (around 30 mins after simple configuration)

+And if you are a SharePoint Consulting Microsoft Partner Listman.io will help you to implement client-side projects with better profit margin by saving money on custom archiving/export/migration requirements development.

 ### Why Archive/Export to CSV?
+... and not to MS SQL for example?

-Listman.io is built upon the principles of Unix philosophy and designed to *do one thing very well*, namely to archive and export SharePoint lists data into the CSV format files (comma delimited).
+So, Listman.io is built upon the principles of Unix philosophy and designed to *do one thing very well*, namely to archive and export SharePoint lists data into the CSV format files (comma delimited).
 We use CSV files as a final data destination because:

 * CSV is understood by almost every piece of software on the planet (past and present)
 * CSV is more human-readable than XML, JSON formats